Chow groups of tensor triangulated categories: Tensor triangular Chow groups

-\section{Agreement with algebraic geometry}
+\subsection{Agreement with algebraic geometry}

-We want to show now that the tensor-triangular Chow groups carry their name for a reason.
-As we will see, they are --- at least in the non-singular case --- an honest generalisation of the classical Chow groups from algebraic geometry. \begin{conv} We now fix some notation for the rest of the section: if not explicitly stated otherwise, let $X$ denote a separated, non-singular scheme of finite type over a field, and $\Dperf(X)$ be the derived category of perfect complexes of $\mathcal{O}_X$-modules, which is equivalent to $\Db(X)$, the bounded derived category of coherent sheaves on~$X$.
+We want to show now that the tensor triangular Chow groups carry their name for a reason.
+As we will see, they are --- at least in the non-singular case --- not only defined analogously to, but \emph{are} an honest generalization of the classical Chow groups from algebraic geometry. \begin{conv} We now fix some notation for the rest of the section: if not explicitly stated otherwise, let $X$ denote a separated, non-singular scheme of finite type over a field $k$, and $\Dperf(X)$ be the derived category of perfect complexes of $\mathcal{O}_X$-modules, which is equivalent to $\Db(X)$, the bounded derived category of coherent sheaves on~$X$.
 We will also assume that $\Dperf(X)$ is equipped with $-\codim_{\mathrm{Krull}}$ as a dimension function. \end{conv}

-In order to proceed, it is necessary to use some higher algebraic K-theory as developed by Quillen.
-We recall the following material from \cite{quillenhigher}*{\S7}: Consider the abelian category $\mathrm{Coh}(X)$ of coherent sheaves on~$X$.
+In order to proceed, we will need some higher algebraic K-theory as developed by Quillen.
+We recall the following material from \cite{quillenhigher}*{\S7}: consider the abelian category $\mathrm{Coh}(X)$ of coherent sheaves on~$X$.
 There is a filtration of this category by codimension of support:

-where $M^p$ denotes the Serre subcategory of coherent sheaves whose codimension of support is $\geq p$.
-Thus, for every $p$, there is an exact sequence of abelian categories
+where $M^p$ denotes the subcategory of coherent sheaves whose codimension of support is $\geq p$.
+The subcategory $M^p \subset M^{p+1}$ is a \emph{Serre subcategory}, i.e.\ a full subcategory such that if

+is an exact sequence in $M^{p+1}$, then $A,C$ are objects of $M^p$ if and only if $B$ is one.
+This property allows us to define the quotient abelian category $M^{p+1}/M^{p}$ and thus, for every $p$, there is an exact sequence of abelian categories